Interested in our program?

 Fulfilling a Mission

 While she was studying religion at MMC, Hannah Wolfe interned at Odyssey Networks, an organization that uses electronic media to enhance interfaith understanding.
-Now, Hannah is off to South Africa with the Evangelical Lutheran Church in America to learn, to educate, and to immerse herself in a different form of life.
+After graduation, Hannah spent a year volunteering in South Africa with the Evangelical Lutheran Church in America to learn, to educate, and to immerse herself in a different form of life.